imixs/imixs-cloud/README.md

  * A Docker-Swarm Cluster running on virtual or hardware nodes.
  * One management node, providing central services.
  * One or many worker nodes to run the services.
- * A central Reverse-Proxy service to dispatch requests (listening on port 80) to applications.
+ * A central Reverse-Proxy service to dispatch requests (listening on port 80).
  * A management UI running on the management node.
  * A private registry to store custom docker images.